Tickets

 • Bookshop: Located in the sacristy, the bookshop offers souvenirs, publications, and museum guides.

-• Audio guides: Audio guides are available for rent in Italian, English, French, Spanish, and German for a fee.
+• Audio guides: Audio guides are available in Italian, English, French, Spanish, and German for a fee.

 • Wi-Fi: Make use of the free Wi-Fi, accessible both inside the chapel and on the surrounding streets.